 Step 6: Pulling the body

 This step requires enough force since you will no longer use the blade in pulling the tape off but your hand this time.
 Place your deck on the floor and step with your entire weight on it.
-Be sure the board does not move and that you don’t step on the areas heated.
+Be sure the board does not move and that you don’t step on the heated areas.
 Pull the heated part of the sheet with both of your hands, towards you, and against your body weight.

 Next, rotate the deck and step on the bare deck surface.
 Pull the tape forward after.